Lissy93/dashy/docs/deployment.md

 Dashy works well on a Raspberry Pi (tested on Pi 3 and later), but should also run well on any system.

 ### Docker
 Initial app build causes a spike in resource usage, but once the built app is running it is fairly steady.
 For this reason, Dashy works best with a minimum of 1GB of memory, and 1GB of disk space.

 ### Bare Metal
-Minimum 526mb mem, 2GB disk space,
+Minimum 526mb mem, 2GB disk space.

 ### CDN / Cloud Deploy
 No specific requirements.
 The built application alone (without the Node server) is very light-weight, and can be handled smoothly by pretty much any CDN or cloud deployment service (see [this list](/docs/deployment.md#deploy-to-cloud-service) or natively supported cloud providers).

 If you're using your own icons, or other assets, additional disk space will be required for those resources.